bombchus/z64-music-wiki/docs/advanced/formmask.md

   - Advanced
 ---

+!!! alert "This page is about a feature only available in the Majora's Mask Randomizer"

 # Using Formmask
 This page details how to use the **Formmask** feature added in `v1.15.0.21` of the *Majora's Mask* randomizer.
 Formmask is the ability to enable and disable specific sequence channels depending on Link's current form or state; this allows you to create more dynamic sequences than is normally possible in the vanilla game.